v1kko/daetools/trunk/daetools-package/daetools/docs/tutorials-fe.rst

 .. |tdealii_5| replace:: Flow through porous media (Darcy's law).

 .. |tdealii_6| replace:: A simple steady-state diffusion and first-order reaction in an irregular catalyst shape.

+.. |tdealii_7| replace:: Transient Stokes flow driven by the temperature differences in the fluid.

+.. |tdealii_8| replace:: Model of a small parallel-plate reactor with a catalytic surface
+                         (phenomena defined in two coupled FE systems with different dimensions: 2D and 1D).

 .. begin-command